 You are paying a lot of money for this course ... so don't be afraid to ask questions even if you think everyone else already knows the answer ... get your monies worth!

-File from day one ... and file everyday ... this is one thing I got right during my time at Ballymaloe. it also give you great satisfaction when you know it'd done in the last week!
+File from day one ... and file everyday ... this is one thing I got right during my time at Ballymaloe.
+It also gives you great satisfaction when you know it's done in the last week!

 Seasonality is a big thing at Ballymaloe so make sure you know what foods are growing when ... visit the greenhouses and fields to see what's growing ...
 Eileen, Haulie and his team are a great source of information ... use their knowledge, they love a good chat!